 - Regulation light blue tailored shirt fully buttoned or unisex polo for boys. - Regulation fitted navy slacks for boys. - Regulation light blue blouse fully buttoned or unisex polo for girls. - Regulation dark blue skort or slacks for girls.
-(Skirts are not permitted) - School appropriate, closed toe shoes, with non-marking soles. - Appropriate belts for slacks. - Regulation or school sanctioned sweatshirt/hoodie or sweater with school logo.
-(Seasonal Wear) - DAA hats are suggested for students who are outside during PE or breaks. - Appropriately worn team polo on game day for team members ONLY. - If a student has PE in Block 1, they can come to school in their PE uniform.
-They should change into their regular uniform after their PE class for the remainder of the day. - Regulation DAA leggings are permitted in PE class only, they are not allowed in other lessons
+(Skirts are not permitted.) - School appropriate, closed toe shoes, with non-marking soles. - Appropriate belts for slacks. - Regulation or school sanctioned sweatshirt/hoodie or sweater with school logo.
+(Seasonal Wear) - DAA hats are suggested for students who are outside during PE or breaks. - Appropriately worn team polo on game day for team members ONLY. - If a student has PE, Dance, Lifetime Fitness or Strength & Conditioning on a given day, they can remain in their PE uniform for the day. - Students are welcome to change out of their PE kit and into their regular uniform after their PE lesson. - Regulation DAA leggings are permitted during days that a student has PE, Dance, Lifetime Fitness or Strength & Conditioning only.

-PHYSICAL EDUCATION (PE) UNIFORM
+(PE) UNIFORM

-The DAA PE and Color House uniform is available at the Leopard's Den.
+The DAA Color House shirt is available at the Leopard's Den.